orstavik/JoiComponents/book/chapter7_style/styleCallback/1_Intro_Style_in_web_comps.md

    native solution: CSS shortcut `border` for shortcutnames such as square and dots
    example: `color-mode: day blue;`

-7. UseCase 3: OutsideStyle Becomes InsideStructure
-   Native Solution: ElementSpecificCssProperties
+7. UseCase 3: OutsideStyle Becomes InsideStructure                                   ((problem chapter)) Native Solution: ElementSpecificCssProperties
    example: `list-style` for square and dots and inside and url
    example: `caption-side` for layout control